 The second option is to take one of the many Konkan railway trains that ply between Mumbai and Mangalore and get off at either Sawantwadi or Kudal railway station, which are at a distance of around 25 km and 33 km from Vengurla respectively.
 One can hop onto a local MSRTC government bus and reach the Vengurla bus stand.

-From the bus stand, travellers have the option of either walking to the beach or taking a auto rickshaw.
+From the bus stand, travellers have the option of either walking to the beach or taking an auto-rickshaw.
 The beach is around 1.5-2 km from the town area and is the most ideal place to find a stay.

 The first thing travellers will notice when they reach Vengurla is that the place has a very laid back feel and is in many ways identical to Goa.
 The language spoken by the locals is a mixture of Konkani and Marathi, the shops are all shut in the afternoon and a few minutes in the town and one will surely feel the south Goa vibe.